Updated on 2025-04-27 GMT+08:00

 • Kubernetes events

 Go to Logging to create a policy.
-For details, see Collecting Container Logs Using Cloud Native Logging.
+For details, see Collecting Container Logs Using the Cloud Native Log Collection Add-on.

 AOM